 I Was A Sixth Grade Alien

-- Mars Wants Chocolate: In I Was a Sixth Grade Alien, the aliens visiting Earth want to find a reason to establish friendly relations with us, but we don't have anything they actually particularly want.
+- Mars Wants Chocolate: The aliens visiting Earth want to find a reason to establish friendly relations with us, but we don't have anything they actually particularly want.
 Until, that is, they discover peanut butter.
 Not because it's so delicious, but because it supercharges their romantic and sexual drives.

-- Square/Cube Law: In one of the I Was a Sixth Grade Alien books the characters are shrunk to about seven inches and quickly discover that this has not affected their strength or mass; after trying to get off a desk they attempt jumping down onto a open drawer and snap right through it.
+- Square/Cube Law: In one book the characters are shrunk to about seven inches and quickly discover that this has not affected their strength or mass; after trying to get off a desk they attempt jumping down onto a open drawer and snap right through it.

-- Stay with the Aliens: In the Sixth Grade Alien series, Linnsy chooses not to return to Earth after undergoing Mental Fusion with an alien symbiont, deciding instead to travel the galaxy.
+- Stay with the Aliens: Linnsy Vanderhof chooses not to return to Earth after undergoing Mental Fusion with an alien symbiont, deciding instead to travel the galaxy.

 Monster of the Year